Knowledge for Wildfire project leader

-She is a member of national fire forums including the England and Wales Wildfire Forum (EWWF), the Fire Sector Federation’s Fire Research and Statistics Forum, the Fire and Rescue Statistics User Group and the CFOA Wildfire Group’s Research and Information workstream.
+She is a member of national fire forums including the England and Wales Wildfire Forum (EWWF), and the Fire Sector Federation’s Fire Research and Statistics Forum, the Fire and Rescue Statistics User Group.
 She co-ordinated the FIRES seminar series, the FIRES policy brief and stakeholder survey.
+She is a member of the Environmental Processes Research Group (EPRG) at the University of Manchester.

 KfWf Administrative assistant